Jean Gandois: Career

 From 1954 to 1960 he worked on public projects in Guinea, as an expert for the road programs of Brazil and Peru.
-In 1961 he returned to France and worked for the Wendel Group.
+In 1961, he returned to France and worked for the Wendel Group.
 After various positions, in 1972, he became general manager of Sacilor, then Chairman and managing Director of Sollac.
-In 1976 he started working at the Rhône-Poulenc, eventually becoming Chief Executive Officer.
+In 1976, he started working at the Rhône-Poulenc, eventually becoming Chief Executive Officer.
 He left the group in 1982 and until 1986 he worked as an international consultant.
-In 1986 he became Chairman and managing Director of the Pechiney Group.
+In 1986, he became Chairman and managing Director of the Pechiney Group.
 He left them in 1994 to take the chair of the National Council of French Employers (CNPF, old name of Medef).
-Feeling betrayed by the government, he resigned in 1997 after the socialist government voted a law for the 35 hours work week.
-From 1987 to 1999 he worked as a crisis manager for Cockerill Sambre.
+Feeling betrayed by the government, he resigned in 1997 after the socialist government asseda law for the 35 -ourswork week.
+From 1987 to 1999 ,he worked as a crisis manager for Cockerill Sambre.
 He was a president of the board of trustees of Suez.
 He was a member of the Belgian business club Cercle de Lorraine.

-In 1995 he was appointed an Honorary Member of the Order of Australia (AM), "for service to Australian-French relations, particularly in the business sphere".
+In 1995, he was appointed an Honorary Member of the Order of Australia (AM), "for service to Australian-French relations, particularly in the business sphere".
 He died at Sologne, aged 90.